qdraw/starsky/starsky/readme-upgrade-net-core.md

 ## When upgrading SDK

+There is an build-tools script that does this automatically

-Build pipelines need to be updated
+## Build pipelines need to be updated

  - [x] `.github/workflows/starsky-dotnetcore-ubuntu.yml`
  - [x] `.github/workflows/starsky-dotnetcore-windows.yml `